craigandrews/stupidagent/README.md

 # Stupid Agent

-A simple web-searching agent powered by Ollama and the Brave Search API.
+A simple agentic loop powered by Ollama and the Brave Search API.

 It's really stupid.

 ## What It Does

-The agent engages in conversation, performs web searches when needed, and provides answers with source links.
-It operates in an iterative loop:
+The agent engages in conversation and can use several actions to answer questions.
+It operates in an iterative loop (up to 5 steps per turn):

 1. Receives user input
-2. Decides whether to search or answer
+2. Decides which action to take: think, search the web, run a shell command, read a file, call an MCP tool, or produce a final answer
-3. If searching: queries Brave Search, incorporates results
-4. Final response includes relevant links
+3. Incorporates action results and repeats until it produces a `FINAL:` response

 ## Prerequisites